 - a.
 10% of affordable homes offering routes to home ownership; and - b.
 90% being affordable homes to rent.

-First Homes exception site proposals that are suitable for first time buyers which are outside of the settlement boundary will be permitted where:
+First Homes exception site proposals that are suitable for first time buyers which are outside of the settlement boundary and not within the Broads Authority Area will be supported where: